 - Computational Logic (Smart Contracts)

-- Digital nature of the ledger means that blockchain transactions can be tied to computational logic and in essence programmed
+- The digital nature of the ledger means that blockchain transactions can be tied to computational logic and in essence programmed

 - Irreversibility of Record